 Tips to secure a premium digital presence

 I would venture to say that most of the names listed above command a low-to-mid 5 five figure sales price.
-But don’t let such pricing cause you to move on with creative financing and negotiating.
+But don’t let such pricing cause you to move on without exploring creative financing and negotiating options.

 You may be thinking that such pricing is ridiculous, and that’s fine.
 But just like this company, how much did and does it cost you to setup and operate your business?
 Exactly.
 The cost of such a domain pales in comparison to the sales and customers it’ll bring your business.

-If purchasing outright is not an option for your business, then I would suggest getting creative with the owner of the domain you would like.
+If purchasing outright is not an option for your business, then I suggest getting creative with the owner of the domain.